National Republican Army: History

 As a result of the Allied invasion of Sicily in July 1943, political forces allied to King Victor Emmanuel III seized power in Italy, imprisoned dictator Benito Mussolini and negotiated an armistice between Italian and the Allied Forces, which came into effect on 8 September 1943.
 On 12 September 1943, the Germans launched the Operation Oak and rescued Mussolini.
 The Fascist Italian Social Republic (Repubblica Sociale Italiana, or RSI) was formed as a puppet state in northern Italy with Mussolini as its leader.
 Marshal Rodolfo Graziani was appointed as the Minister of Defence of the RSI.
 On 16 October, the Rastenburg Protocol was signed with Nazi Germany.
 According to this protocol, the RSI was allowed to raise Division-sized military formations.
 This allowed Graziani to raise four RSI divisions totalling 52,000 men.
 In July 1944, the first of these divisions completed training and was sent to the front.

 Soldiers of the National Republican Army during the Battle of Anzio near Nettuno, 1944.

 Soldiers of the National Republican Army manning a 7.5 cm leichtes Infanteriegeschütz 18.

 Recruiting troops was difficult for the RSI because most of the Italian army had been interned by the Germans in 1943, many Italians had been conscripted for forced labour in Germany, and few wanted to fight on the side of Nazi Germany after 8 September 1943.
 The RSI became so desperate for soldiers that it granted freedom to prisoners if they would join the army, and the death penalty was imposed on anyone who resisted conscription.
 Autonomous military forces in the RSI also fought against the Allies, including the Decima Flottiglia MAS commanded by Prince Junio Valerio Borghese (National Republican Navy).
 Borghese was not loyal to Mussolini and even suggested he would take him prisoner if he could.

 During the winter of 1944-1945, there were armed Italians on both sides of the Gothic Line.
 Four groups of Italian volunteers from the Royal Italian Army were on the Allied side.
 These troops (the Italian Co-Belligerent Army) were equipped and trained by the British.
 On the Axis side, there were four RSI divisions.
 Three of the RSI divisions, the 2nd Grenadier Division "Littorio", the 3rd Marine Infantry Division "San Marco", and the 4th Alpine Division "Monterosa", were assigned to Army Group Liguria under Graziani and were placed to guard the western flank of the Gothic Line facing France.
-The fourth RSI division, the 1st Bersaglieri Division "Italia", was attached to the German 14th Army in an area of the Apennines Mountains that was considered to be the least vulnerable to attack.
+The fourth RSI division, the 1st Bersaglieri Division "Italia", was attached to the German 14th Army in an area of the Apennine Mountains that was considered to be the least vulnerable to attack.